ankit7540/RamanSpecCalibration/README.md

 |    |                                  |       |                 |             |                 |
 |    |                                  |       |                 |             |                 |

-*For  O<sub>2</sub> the  intensity ratios are for the S1- and O1-branch insted of the Stokes and  anti-Stokes bands.*
+*For  O<sub>2</sub>, when using the vibration-rotation transitions (S1- and O1-branch), include the data and the frequencies for these transitions. the  intensity ratios are for the S1- and O1-branch insted of the Stokes and  anti-Stokes bands.*

 See specific program's readme regarding the use of the above strucutured data in the program for fit.